Herrly Internship in Paris

-The budget statement must use the Nanovic Budget Template and detail the transportation and living costs to be incurred over the period of the internship and should list the sources used to determine those costs.
+The budget statement must use the Nanovic Budget Template and detail the transportation and living costs to be incurred over the period of the internship as well as listing the sources used to determine those costs.
 All amounts should be listed in US dollars (USD).
 Budgets must also state the names and amounts of other funding already obtained or sought for the project.
-The grant funds may not be used toward the purchase of materials or payment toward a rental car.
+The grant funds may not be used toward the purchase of materials or toward payment on a rental car.
 Upon return, students who are awarded funding will be expected to produce scans for all lodging and flight receipts as part of the reporting process.
 Students are encouraged to meet with the student coordinator to receive important feedback on the budget prior to submission.

 The letter of language qualification should be from a Notre Dame faculty member in the Department of French and Francophone Studies.
 It should state that the applicant has a level of competency in French sufficient for conducting business responsibilities in a professional manner.
 The letter of recommendation should be from a different Notre Dame faculty member who is familiar with the student’s academic work and future aspirations.

 A complete student portion of the application must be submitted to the online application form no later than 11:59pm on the deadline day.
 Letters of recommendation may be submitted up to two days past the grant deadline day, and may be submitted to the Student Coordinator of the Nanovic Institute directly, if desired.

 Failure to promptly submit all required materials may result in the application being excluded from consideration.
 Complete applications will be considered by the institute’s associate director, and decisions will be announced in writing within three weeks of the submission deadline.
 Please note that application materials will not be returned.

 Terms & Conditions